Landlords and Tenants: Rights and Responsibilities

 If there is nothing mentioned about the length of the tenancy in the rental agreement, the lease is periodic.
 This means the rental period runs from one rent payment to the next.
 For example, if the rent is due once a month on the first of every month, the rental period runs from that day through the day before the next rent payment.
 In this case, that would be on the last day of each month.

 A periodic tenancy is continued until it is ended by either the landlord or the tenant.
-The person ending the tenancy must give the other party proper notice.
-The length of notice and the form it must take may be stated in the lease.
-[Minn.
-Stat. § 504B.135 (2023)] If the lease does not state a notice requirement, state law requires that written notice be given one full rental period plus one day before the tenancy ends.
-[Minn.
-Stat. § 504B.135 (2023); Oesterreicher v.
+The person ending the tenancy must give the other party proper notice in writing.
+(Minn.
+Stat. § 504B.135 (2024)) If the lease does not state a notice requirement, state law requires that written notice be given one full rental period plus one day before the tenancy ends.
+If the lease has no rent or if the interval between rent payments is at least three months, the notice must be a three-month notice.
+(Minn.
+Stat. § 504B.135 (2024); Oesterreicher v.
 Robertson, 245 N.W.
 825, 501 (Minn.
-1932)] For example, a tenant with a month-to-month tenancy who wishes to leave at the end of June would have to give written notice no later than May 31.
+1932)) For example, a tenant with a month-to-month tenancy who wishes to leave at the end of June would have to give written notice no later than May 31.
 (Click here for a more complete explanation of proper notice.)
-Effective January 1, 2024, a landlord does not have the option to terminate the tenancy by giving 14 days’ notice to quit if a tenant neglects or refuses to pay rent due on a tenancy at will.
-[Minn.
-Stat. § 504B.135 (2023), amended by 2023 Minn.
-Sess.
-Law Serv.
-Ch.
-52 (S.F.
-2909)]

 Definite Term Leases